Wessex Regionalists

-The Wessex Regionalists is a minor English regionalist political party in the United Kingdom.
-It seeks a degree of legislative and administrative home rule for Wessex, an area in the south and south-west of England loosely based on the Anglo-Saxon kingdom of the same name.
+The Wessex Regionalists is a small English regionalist political party in the United Kingdom.
+It seeks a degree of legislative and administrative home rule for Wessex, an area in the south and south-west of England based loosely on the Anglo-Saxon kingdom of the same name.

 The party has contested a small number of Wessex-area parliamentary constituencies in most elections since it was established, but without success.